fabiopereira11/DesafioSpringMVC/README.md

 To run the project:

->mvn eclipse:eclipse
+>mvn eclipse:eclipse.
->Change db.password in application.properties file
+>Change db.password in application.properties file.